Expand on traditional RPA with hyperautomation, scaling to drive efficiencies and improve processes across the entire organization.

 Achieving Hyperautomation through a Robotic Operations Center

-Automation is high on everyone’s priority list in 2022.
+Automation is high on everyone’s priority list in today's technology landscape.
 You may be at the beginning of your journey, looking to refine and scale automation in your organization, or trying to meet expectations for return on investment.
 Regardless of your current state, there is likely more to be done.
 And once the obvious, simple, repetitive, and rules-driven processes are automated, what next?

 Gartner defines the term hyperautomation as “a disciplined approach that organizations use to rapidly identify, vet and automate as many business and IT processes as possible.”
 This approach includes automating complex and lengthy processes as extensively as possible with the help of various modern technologies.
 Hyperautomation can start with Robotic Process Automation (RPA) at the core and expand to include other tools and technologies, including process mining, machine learning, natural language processing (NLP), etc. This approach enables organizations to increasingly automate work that involves knowledge.
 A Robotic Operations Center (ROC) is a key element to help link simple process automation to these other advanced technologies, and move your organization toward hyperautomation.

 Establishing a ROC will set a solid foundation for leveraging RPA capability.
 Much like a Center of Excellence (CoE), the ROC will define a use-case intake process, provide workshops for technical and functional stakeholders, and make targeted recommendations for developing, deploying, and governing RPA Bots across the enterprise.
 Key steps to creating a ROC in your organization include:

 - Initialize – Define all components of the ROC, including roles and responsibilities, structure, career paths, operating model, and best practices.

 - Standardize – Rationalize the components created during the ‘initialize’ step, ensuring alignment, creating required content to drill into these components, and defining a stable delivery model.